SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ### Improved string method

-Using the perpendicular component directly does not lead to good convergences.
+Using the perpendicular component directly does not lead to good convergence.
 Instead, we can use the improved string method.

 Iterate: